 It is a big job to replace tile.
 This is why we always try to choose tiles that are not too crazy, so to speak.
 But that’s not to say you shouldn’t have fun with your tile choices.
 Ultimately it comes down to what you like and what fits the style you are going for.

 As I mentioned above, we wanted our bathroom to be light and airy.
 So we went with a very light color palette.
-We used two different tiles in our bathroom: Winter’s Peak for the shower walls and Crystal Canyon for the floor.
+We used two different bathroom tiles: Winter’s Peak for the shower walls and Crystal Canyon for the floor.
 Both are from Jeffrey Court who, I must say, has an incredible selection of tile!

-This light backdrop of tile created an awesome amount of contrast with the pops of black we added to the room: lighting, tub, and faucets.
+This light backdrop of the bathroom tile created an awesome amount of contrast with the pops of black we added to the room: lighting, tub, and faucets.

-If you want to use a dark tile in your bathroom, I would recommend going with a light paint color on the walls and ceiling.
+If you want to use a dark bathroom tile, I would recommend going with a light paint color on the walls and ceiling.
 If you plan on doing dark walls, I would stick to a lighter tile.

 Without a doubt, natural materials like marble are typically more beautiful than man-made materials.
 But you need to be smart about where you use them.
 Marble and other natural stones are porous and can stain easily.
 So a shower, with all of the shampoo and soap, might not be the smartest place to use them.

-This is why we decided to use Winters Peak on the shower walls.
+This is why we decided to use Winters Peak for the bathroom tiles on the shower walls.
 It’s a white ceramic tile that has beautiful veining making it look like marble.

 Even though we did use natural stone on the floor, we felt like using ceramic on the walls would cut down on maintenance.